• Skip to primary navigation

 The Garlic Lemon Cream Sauce

 It’s creamy and rich with balanced savory flavor, never too tart, but still full of bright lemon flavors.
-A few tips to keep in mind before you begin:
+A few tips before you begin:

 • Use heavy cream!
 Not milk, not half-and-half.
 It’s more than just about “how thick” it is.
 Heavy cream has high fat content, which prevents the sauce from curdling after you add the lemon juice.